 Data Processing Addendum ("DPA")

-This agreement is made between _________, (“Customer”) and dscout, Inc., a company constituted under the laws of the state of Delaware in the United States with an address at 222 N LaSalle Street, Suite 650, Chicago IL 60601 (“dscout”) (together, the “Parties”).
+This agreement is made between Customer who is Party to the Master Access Agreement and, if applicable, the SOW (“Customer”) and dscout, Inc., a company constituted under the laws of the state of Delaware in the United States with an address at 222 N LaSalle Street, Suite 650, Chicago IL 60601 (“dscout”) (together, the “Parties”).

 WHEREAS the Parties have entered into a Master Access Agreement (the “Agreement”);